Freddie Freeman Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox's 4.36 team ERA ranks 18th across all league pitching staffs.

-- Paxton makes the start for the Red Sox, his 18th of the season.
-He is 7-4 with a 3.79 ERA and 97 strikeouts in 90 1/3 innings pitched.
+- Houck makes the start for the Red Sox, his 15th of the season.
+He is 3-7 with a 5.08 ERA and 66 strikeouts in 72 2/3 innings pitched.

-- The left-hander's most recent time out came on Tuesday against the Houston Astros, when he threw four innings, surrendering six earned runs while allowing nine hits.
+- His most recent time out came on Wednesday against the Houston Astros, when the righty went five innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.